apache/accumulo-website/contributor/making-release.md

 If the vote ultimately fails, you delete the staged repository, clean up the branch you created (or wait until the release ultimately passes if you choose), and fix what needs fixing.

-If the vote passes, follow the steps below.
+If the vote passes, send a draft announcement to the Dev list and once someone reviews it, email the release announcement.

 # Post release Tasks